1 - 1st July celebrated as "GST DAY"

 World Population Day seeks to draw attention on the urgency and importance of population issues such as education, population control, sustainable growth, etc.

 The World Youth Skills Day (WYSD) was observed across the world on 15th July.
-The theme for year 2018 was “#SkillsChangeLives”.
-The day is observed to create more awareness and a discussion on training and the development of skills for the youth in order to create a better opportunity for them when it comes to employment.
+The theme for the year 2019 was “Learning to learn for life and work”.
+The day is observed to create more awareness and a discussion on training and development of skills for the youth in order to create a better opportunity for them when it comes to employment.

 United Nations in union with WorldSkills.org organised campaigns #SkillsChangeLives and #WYSD, to raise awareness about the importance of investing in youth skills development.